MarkoSterk/beta_cell_analysis_suite/README.md

 * 5: Excluding of cells and time series
 * 6: Correlation/coactivity analysis
 * 7: Cell activity parameter analysis
-* 0: Run all of the above steps - except [1, 100]
+* 0: Run all of the above steps
 * 99: Save current configuration data to experiment folder
-* 100: Create sample configuration data
 * exit: Exit the program
+* options: Prints available options

 Just input the correct number or exit.